 This course is an introduction to the principles and concepts of physics and chemistry.
 In physics, Motion, Energy, Heat and Temperature, Waves, Electricity, and Light are discussed.
 In chemistry, Atoms, Bonds, Reactions, Water and Solutions, and Nuclear Chemistry are discussed.
-Hands-on laboratory experiences are included in this three credit course.
+3 credit hours, offered every fall online.
 Prerequisite: MATH 104